 "It is a huge amount of starting material which would allow them to dominate the world market," Preisler, who served 3 1/2 years in prison more than two decades ago, emailed The Associated Press in reply to questions.
 He added that the most efficient production methods would yield about half the weight of the precursors in uncut meth, or between 200 and 250 tons, which could be worth billions of dollars.

-Meth availability in the U.S. has rebounded since a drop in 2007 and is directly related to production in Mexico, according to the U.S. Justice Department.
+Meth availability in the U.S. has rebounded since the drop in 2007 and is directly related to production in Mexico, according to the U.S. Justice Department.

 Meth seizures remained roughly level in the U.S. at 8.16 tons (7.4 metric tons) in 2008 and 8.27 (7.5 metric tons) in 2009.
 But Mexico went from seizing 0.37 tons (0.34 metric tons) in 2008 to 6.72 tons (6.1 metric tons) in 2009, the U.N report said.

-Mexican meth seizure figures for 2010 are not yet published, but the U.S. official said they almost certainly rose over those of 2009.
+Mexican meth seizure figures for 2010 are not yet published, but the U.S. official said they almost certainly rose over 2009.

-Authorities seized 200 tons of precursor chemicals in the Pacific seaport of Manzanillo last year, a raid that the Attorney General's Office described at the time as the largest in Mexican history.
+Authorities seized 200 tons of precursor chemicals at the seaport of Manzanillo last year, a raid that the Attorney General's Office described at the time as the largest in Mexican history.
 The Queretaro seizure last month was double that.

 Seizures of methamphetamine laboratories also have increased dramatically, according to the U.S. State Department's 2011 International Narcotics Control Report.
 The number of methamphetamine labs seized by Mexican authorities jumped from 57 in 2008 to 217 in 2009, and the number of busts remained almost as high in early 2010.
 The volume "suggests that it is not solely for U.S. and domestic consumption," the report said.

-The Mexican government says its offensive against La Familia, a pseudo-religious gang based in the western state of Michoacan that was once the country's main meth producer, is one of the key successes in its crackdown on organized crime and drug trafficking.
+The Mexican government says its offensive against La Familia, a pseudo-religious gang based in western Michoacan state that was once the country's main meth producer, is one of the key successes in its crackdown on organized crime and drug-trafficking.
 Founder Nazario Moreno Gonzalez was killed in a two-day shootout with federal police in December.
 His right-hand man, Jose de Jesus Mendez Vargas, who allegedly ran the meth operations, was arrested in June.

 But the U.S. official said other gangs are now trying to fill the void.

-The Sinaloa cartel, headed by fugitive drug lord Joaquin "El Chapo" Guzman, tends to think big: In mid-July, Mexican soldiers found a 300-acre (120-hectare) marijuana field in the western state of Baja California, the biggest such plantation in the country's history.
+Sinaloa, headed by fugitive drug lord Joaquin "El Chapo" Guzman, tends to think big: in mid-July, Mexican soldiers found a 300-acre (120 hectare) marijuana field in Baja California, the biggest such plantation in the country's history.
 The army said laborers working for the Sinaloa cartel planted thousands of plants under vast swaths of shade cloth and irrigated and fertilized them.

 But nobody was prepared for the size of the meth network officials found in industry-heavy Queretaro, one of Mexico's safest states in terms of drug violence.
 The two seizures were related, the U.S. official said, and came out of the arrest of a local meth distributor months ago.

-Last month, soldiers discovered another warehouse at an industrial park piled with 330 tons (300 metric tons) of solid phenylacetamide and the equivalent of about 150 tons of liquid methyl phenylacetate.
+Last month, soldiers discovered another warehouse at an industrial park piled with 300 metric tons of solid phenylacetamide and the equivalent of about 150 tons of liquid methyl phenylacetate.

 Used in an old type of meth production known as "P2P," the ingredients are easier to smuggle, or to make from other substances that aren't specifically banned.
 Such precursors have become more prevalent since Mexico outlawed meth's main ingredient, pseudoephedrine, in 2007.

-Soldiers found a sophisticated underground meth lab near Sinaloa's coastal city of Mazatlan on June 26.
+Soldiers found a sophisticated underground meth lab near the Sinaloa coast city of Mazatlan on June 26.
 The two-story structure had an elevator and ventilation systems, cooking and sleeping facilities.
-The house-sized, underground complex was reachable only by a 30-yard (meter) long tunnel, the opening disguised under a tractor shed.
+The house-sized under ground complex was reachable only by a 30-meter (yard) long tunnel, the opening disguised under a tractor shed.

 The U.S. official said the warehouse in Queretaro raided in July was apparently meant to supply the underground lab in Sinaloa.

-Some speculate that the Sinaloa cartel is trying to reach even beyond the United States.
-Police in Malaysia arrested three Mexican brothers in March 2008 at a secluded meth factory along with a Singaporean and a Malaysian, and seized more than 60 pounds (nearly 30 kilograms) of methamphetamine.
+Some speculate that the Sinaloa cartel is trying to reach even beyond the U.S. Police in Malaysia arrested three Mexican brothers in March 2008 at a secluded meth factory along with a Singaporean and a Malaysian, and seized more than 60 pounds (nearly 30 kilograms) of methamphetamine.

-While the U.S. official wouldn't say that the men belonged to the Sinaloa cartel, he noted they were from Sinaloa state.
+While the U.S. official wouldn't say that the men belonged to the Sinaloa cartel, he noted that were from Sinaloa state.